-6.2.1 A description of specific mitigation measures is presented in Chapter 25 (Ecology and Nature Conservation), Table 25.22.
-The approach to breeding bird mitigation includes the following elements:

-- construction activities, including the felling of trees and clearing of scrub, will be timed to avoid periods when birds are nesting (i.e. March to July inclusive), where possible, preventing disturbance to breeding birds.
-Areas may be pre-felled or cleared in winter to make habitat undesirable for nesting; - construction activities in the vicinity of key winter bird habitats will be timed to avoid October to March to prevent disturbance to wintering birds; - areas of habitat will be created to offset habitat loss although these areas will be situated away from the scheme to prevent RTAs.
-This will include the provision of a grassland buffer either side of the road before any scrub or woodland planting therefore allowing a clear sightline of the traffic; - planting of dense native tree and scrub species (taking into account direct mortality impacts) to screen noise and vibration disturbance associated with operation of the proposed scheme from birds located within adjacent habitats; and - sympathetic planting of second (and subsequent) stage detention basins to allow use by wintering birds.
+- The current mitigation proposals do not include any scope to mitigate for the large scale loss of ecologically valuable farmland (arable, improved, poor semi-improved and semi-improved grassland fields).
+These areas are likely to provide foraging opportunities (to a greater or lesser degree) for populations of the following key bird species: barn owl, curlew, grey partridge, lapwing, linnet, meadow pipit, oystercatcher, skylark and yellowhammer. - The approach to breeding bird mitigation includes the following key elements: - construction activities including the felling of trees and clearing of scrub will be timed to avoid periods when birds are nesting (i.e. March-July) where possible, preventing disturbance to breeding birds.
+Areas may be pre-felled or cleared in winter to make habitat undesirable for nesting; - areas of habitat will be created to offset habitat loss, although these areas will be situated away from the scheme to prevent RTAs.
+This will include the provision of a grassland buffer either side of the road before any scrub or woodland planting therefore allowing a clear sightline of the traffic; - planting of dense native tree and scrub species (taking into account direct mortality impacts) to screen noise and vibration disturbance associated with operation of the proposed scheme from birds located within adjacent habitats; and - sympathetic planting of second (and subsequent) stage detention basins, where appropriate, to allow use by breeding birds. - 6.2.3 Specific mitigation and residual impacts are presented in Table 22.